Max Sauze Aluminium Pendant Lamp

-Materials: Metal frame with anodized aluminium slats.
+Materials: Metal wire frame with folded aluminium slats.
 Bakelite socket.

 Cord Length: 60 cm / 23.62’’